thinkst/canarytokens-docs/docs/README.md

 ---
 home: true
-actionText: Get Started →
+actionText: School Me! →
 actionLink: /guide/
 features:
-- title: Simple use
+- title: Deploy in seconds
-  details: Minimal setup steps, minimal deploy steps.
+  details: Nothing to install.
 - title: Drop and forget
   details: Create your tokens, drop them all over and forget about them until that one alert.
 - title: Completely free
-  details: Canarytokens is, and always will be, free!
+  details: Tokens you deploy through canarytokens.org are free (and will remain free!)
 footer: 'GPLv3 Licensed | Copyright © 2015-present Thinkst Applied Research'
 ---